jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 August 22 was similalry a hot day, but my house had only one active A/C unit because the second one had broken.
 The single unit struggled to cool the house during the hottest part of the day, and made up for that by operating a higher percentage of the time (like the automated manufacturer in the above example).
 The highest 15-minute period of consumption was 2.4 kWh around noon (probably the A/C plus the oven working on lunch), a demand of ~9.6 kW.

+The total consumption on these two days was similar, with the single A/C day using slightly more total energy (155.9 kWh vs. 150.2).
+So under a residential billing program based on energy consumption, the two A/C set-up would be cheaper.
+But because it has a higher demand, the demand charge inverts the cost, making the two A/C unit more expensive assuming a 30-day month of identical days.
+Details below:

 | | 2 A/C Units | 1 A/C Unit |
 |:-------------|:--------------:|:--------------:|